IBM Cloud Docs

 3. Click OK again to close the network configuration window.

-To provide access to the entire private network which includes the DNS servers, you need to add a custom route to the server.
+To provide access to the entire private network that includes the DNS servers, you need to add a custom route to the server.

 1. Go to Start > Run and enter “cmd” and click OK